 One day, feeling at loose ends, I started going through the phone book, and lo-and-behold there was a listing for Peter Bergman, of Firesign Theatre.
 I’d admired their work for years, so I called him.

 He answered and I started babbling right away.
 I must have sounded like the biggest geek fan on the planet.
 Peter was very gracious, though, and we had a nice conversation.
 He asked if I did any writing, and I lied and said yes.
 I mean, I had a typewriter, but I had been so busy trying to make it in the music business that I hadn’t written anything meaningful since high school.
 He said he’d love to meet me and read some of my work.
 He invited me up to a party he was giving at place on Woodrow Wilson Drive, off of Mulholland Drive in the Hollywood Hills.
+There, I met Peter and Phil Proctor (of the Firesign Theatre) and most of the doo-wop band Sha Na Na, among other persons.
 Alice couldn’t have been more surprised when she went down the rabbit hole.

-I broke out my typewriter and started writing up ideas to send to Peter.
+After that, I broke out my typewriter and started writing up ideas to send to Peter.
 He was always very encouraging, and invited me to join the him for the Radio Free Oz broadcasts at KPFK on the weekends.
-He even read a couple of my bits on the air, cold-reading them so well I couldn’t believe I’d written them.
+He even read a couple of my bits on the air (including this one), cold-reading them so well I couldn’t believe I’d written them.

 Eventually, Peter introduced me to Frazer Smith, but that’s a different story.

 Around this same time, I helped my buddy Eric with his Project One film for UCLA film school, providing the script for the Firesign-Theatre-inspired “Danger by the Dozen.”
 So much for becoming a rock star.